 Exporting Favorites to an HTML File

-In this method, you will save the bookmarks/favorites as an HTML file in your computer, and this file can be used as a back-up or exported to another browser.
+In this method, you will save the bookmarks/favorites as an HTML file on your computer, and this file can be used as a backup or exported to another browser.

-Here are the steps to export Microsoft edge favorites as HTML file in local drive:
+Here are the steps to export Microsoft edge favorites as HTML files in the local drive:

 - Open the Microsoft Edge browser on your computer.

 - Click on the menu in the upper-right corner.